ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 conda activate IOOS
 ```

+Now you can start hacking the notebook with `jupyter nbclassic`,
+for the old style notebooks,
+ or `jupyter-lab` for the new IDE interface.

 ## Exiting the IOOS environment

 If you want to leave the IOOS environment and return to the root environment,